roshangautam/roshangautam.github.io/app/content/blog/how-to-create-personal-blog-gatsby-github-pages-github-actions/index.md

 #### Publishing Workflow

-Now whenever you want to add a new article to your blog or update your sites content, you would only update markdown files locally, create a local commit and push it to the remote github repository.
+Now whenever you want to add a new article to your blog or update your sites content, you would add/update markdown files to your new created github repository.
+You can do so in different ways.

+- Add/update markdown files from github using their web editor and save.
+This will automatically create a commit in the github repository.
+- OR, Add/update content locally, create a commit and push it to the remote github repository.

 Pushing a commit to the master branch will trigger the workflow we created above and publish your site to github pages.

+If you want to add/update content locally first:

 1. Make changes in `content/blog` folder